rhomobile/rhomobile-docs/docs/en/5.0.0/guide/build_android.md

 	:::term
 	$ rake uninstall:android:device

+To clean your application build, run:

+	:::term
+	$ rake clean:android

 ## Building an Android Production Version
 ### Modifying the build.yml
 To build a production version of your application, edit your application's build.yml as below: